 We added a reference to the Best Wireless Earbuds For Android article in the Bluetooth Connection box.

-The Samsung Buds Pro 2 come in three color variants: 'Bora Purple', 'White', and 'Graphite'.
-We tested the 'Graphite' variant and you can see our model's label here.
-If you come across another variant, please let us know in the forums, and we'll update our review.
+The Samsung Buds Pro 2 come in three color variants: 'Bora Purple,' 'White,' and 'Graphite.'
+We tested the 'Graphite' variant, and you can see our model's label here.
+If you come across another variant, please let us know in the comments, and we'll update our review.

 The Samsung Galaxy Buds Pro 2 are the upgraded variant of the Samsung Galaxy Buds2 Truly Wireless.
 They support Bluetooth 5.3 and have an improved noise isolation performance, which is good if you need earbuds for a noisy office or your commute.
-They also support Seamless, Samsung's proprietary Bluetooth codec for streaming hi-res audio, and have a 'Game Mode' for low latency on mobile devices.
+They also support the Samsung Seamless codec, the brand's proprietary Bluetooth codec for streaming hi-res audio, and have a 'Game Mode' for low latency on mobile devices.
 However, these features are only available on compatible Samsung devices.
 There haven't been many other changes to their performance, and they still have a short continuous battery life compared to competition like the Sony WF-1000XM4 Truly Wireless.
+They've also been superseded by the Samsung Galaxy Buds3 Pro Truly Wireless, which offer most of the same features and slightly better continuous battery life than the Galaxy Buds 2 Pro.

 Check out our recommendations for the best noise cancelling earbuds, the best wireless Bluetooth earbuds, and the best Samsung headphones.

 The Samsung Galaxy Buds2 Pro True Wireless are the upgraded variant of the Samsung Galaxy Buds2 Truly Wireless.
-While both buds are comfortable and well-built, the Pro have a higher IP certification of IPX7 and a significantly better noise isolation performance.
-They also support Bluetooth 5.3.
-However, the original Buds2 sound more neutral overall, which some users may prefer.
-Their bass range is less overemphasized, so mixes have adequate thump, punch, and warmth without cluttering the mids.
-You still may enjoy the Pro's excited sound though.
-The extra bass feels energetic while vocals and instruments are bright, thanks to added treble.
+While both buds are comfortable and well-built, the Pro have a higher IP certification of IPX7 and a significantly better noise isolation performance and virtual surround sound.
+That said, the Galaxy Buds2 have a similar battery life and cost less.

 The Samsung Galaxy Buds2 Pro True Wireless and the Sony WF-1000XM4 Truly Wireless have different strengths.
-The Samsung headphones are more comfortable and have a more neutral overall sound profile, which some users may prefer, and their ANC can block out a superior amount of ambient noise.
-However, the Sony headphones are better built and have a longer lasting continuous battery life.
-Their companion app also offers a graphic EQ to help you customize their sound.
+The Samsung headphones are more comfortable, and their ANC can block out a superior amount of ambient noise.
+However, the Sony buds are better built and have a longer-lasting continuous battery life.
+Unlike the Samsung headphones, Sony's companion app works with iOS and Android and offers a graphic EQ to help you customize their sound more extensively than the Samsung model's EQ presets.

 The Samsung Galaxy Buds2 Pro True Wireless have a few more extra features than the Samsung Galaxy Buds FE Truly Wireless.
 The Pro model have a higher IP rating for water resistance, comparable noise isolation, and a head-tracking feature, making for a more immersive audio experience.
 That said, the FE model are more comfortable, thanks to their stability fins, and have a better overall microphone performance.
 Their battery life is better, too.

 The Apple AirPods Pro (2nd generation) Truly Wireless have a slight edge over the Samsung Galaxy Buds2 Pro True Wireless, particularly if you're already an iOS user.
 While both in-ears are comfortable and have similarly excellent levels of noise isolation, the Apple have a more premium build, and their battery performance is better.
 They also have an H2 chip for seamless pairing with your Apple devices and they support Spatial Audio for a more immersive sound.
-However, the Samsung headphones have EQ presets, which some users may prefer to adjust their sound to their liking.
+However, the Samsung buds have EQ presets, which some users may prefer to adjust their sound to their liking, and an Android-specific app.

-The Apple AirPods Pro Truly Wireless are better in-ears than the Samsung Galaxy Buds2 Pro True Wireless.
-While both headphones are comfortable, the Apple headphones are better built and have a more neutral sound profile, which some users may prefer, and their overall battery performance is better.
+The Apple AirPods Pro Truly Wireless are better in-ears than the Samsung Galaxy Buds2 Pro True Wireless, but which is better depends more on your device's compatibility than their performance.
+While both earbuds are comfortable, the Apple are better built and have a more neutral sound profile, which some users may prefer, and their overall battery performance is better.
 They also have an H1 chip for seamless pairing with your Apple devices.
 However, the Samsung headphones have a better noise isolation performance, and their companion app offers EQ presets to help you customize their sound.

 The Samsung Galaxy Buds2 Pro True Wireless are better buds than the Status Between 3ANC True Wireless.
 While both buds are well-built, the Samsung are more comfortable and have a virtual soundstage feature to help immerse you in your audio.
 Their ANC also does a better job of blocking background noise across the range.
 However, the Status support multi-device pairing, their companion app offers a more robust EQ to help you customize their sound to your liking, and their battery performance is significantly better.